bluescarni/mppp/README.md

 * use optimised implementations of basic operations (instead of calling GMP functions).

-The combination of these two techniques results in a performance increase, on small operands, with respect to GMP.
+The combination of these two techniques results in a performance increase, on small operands, with respect to GMP (see the [benchmarks](https://bluescarni.github.io/mppp/benchmarks.html) section of the documentation).
 The price to pay is a small overhead when operating on large operands.

 mp++ was created to cater to the requirements of computer algebra systems, which typically need to be able to manipulate arbitrarily-large integers but which, in practice, often end up storing many small integers